Wise Online - View Week

-We can take steps to rectify ’empathy fatigue’ as well as our negative mind states by first practicing self-compassion and kindness to ourselves.
+We can take steps to rectify empathic distress fatigue as well as our negative mind states by first practicing self-compassion and kindness to ourselves.
 Can we invite a sense of kindness and acceptance to arise in our own heart?
-Can we cultivate empathy for others but still remain balanced and within our window of tolerance?
+Can we cultivate empathy and compassion for others but still remain balanced and within our window of tolerance?

 WEEKLY PRACTICE TASKS

 The informal practice this week is to do something kind for someone else.
 This is a RANDOM ACT OF UNCONDITIONAL KINDNESS which means that you are not doing this to get anything in return.
 Be creative- e.g. pay for someones coffee behind you in the drive-through, buy a parking ticket for someone and place it on their windscreen, cook a meal for an elderly neighbour, leave a note for someone expressing your gratitude about something they did well, write a letter to a colleague letting them know you appreciate them being a positive pillar in the office, brighten someones day who appears to be having a bad day by leaving lollies or chocolate on their desk, leave flowers on a neighbours door-step, make a cup of tea or coffee for a colleague.
 The possibilities are endless be creative!